PJsky/ChessLogic/README.md

  1. **Frontend** - Written in javaScript with a help of React
  2. **Backend** - Written in C# with a help of ASP .NET Core

  Application allows to create and play a chess game.
 Game is played in realtime thanks to WebSockets provided by SignalR.
 This technology allows to create two-way communication between the client and the server.
 Such connection makes sending messges from server to client without clients request possible.
-Thus we may do an action which is sent and processed by server and then it may notify all the clients subscribing for such information.
+Thus we may send data from server and then it may notify all the clients subscribing for such information

 # 2. Application design
 The process of designing this application allowed to create a vision of an application upon completion.
-To get that correctly I had to decide upon neccessary functionalities and how the data stored will need to look.
+To get that correctly I had to decide upon neccessary functionalities and how the data stored will need to look

 ## **2.1 Functionality**